 Please find helpful local links on the website of Glenwood Springs Chamber Resort Association: UPDATED INFORMATION & RESOURCES

 The COVID-19 situation has been rapidly evolving in and around our community.
-Please note that most major attractions are temporarily closed as well as a number of other businesses.*

-The health and safety of our visitors and residents is top of mind at this time.
+The health and safety of our visitors and residents are top of mind at this time.
 While ‘escaping’ to the great outdoors and more rural parts of the state may seem like a logical idea, Colorado’s rural destinations and mountain communities have limited medical facilities and personnel and need to reserve them for their residents.
 Now is not the time to vacation in Colorado.
 Non-essential travel is discouraged at this time.

 In response to COVID-19, Colorado Governor Jared Polis enacted a statewide “Stay At Home” order effective Thursday, March 25, 2020.
 The restriction will remain in place until April 11. *The only exceptions involve essential trips such as grocery shopping or health care appointments.